aquarhead/blog/_posts/2017-10-04-async_stream.md

 |> Enum.into(%{})
 ```

-But there're 8000+ systems in EVE, so I want to make HTTP requests and process the responses concurrently to utilize both our CPU and network's maximum capacity.
+But there're 8000+ systems in EVE, so I want to make HTTP requests and process the responses concurrently to utilize both my CPU and network's maximum capacity.
 This is where [`Task.async_stream`](https://hexdocs.pm/elixir/Task.html#async_stream/5) easily kicks in:

 ```elixir
 ESI.Client.get_systems()